k3b/APhotoManager/wiki/Gallery-View.md

 The **[Search Fiter](https://github.com/k3b/AndroFotoFinder/wiki/Filter-View)**
 ![](https://raw.githubusercontent.com/k3b/AndroFotoFinder/master/wiki/png/s_filter.png)
-is used to find a set of photos by search criteria.
+is used to find a set of photos by search criteria and can be saved to and loaded from a [Bookmark](Filter-View#Bookmarks) file.

 Note: If opened from a parent activity via the menu "Show in new Gallery" the [Search Fiter](https://github.com/k3b/AndroFotoFinder/wiki/Filter-View) of the [Gallery-View](Gallery-View) is is prepopulated with values from the parent´s context.